Kimberly Young v. Alan D. Young

 NO. 2-08-310-CV

-KIMBERLY YOUNG APPELLANT
+KIMBERLY YOUNG APPELLANT V.

-ALAN D. YOUNG APPELLEE
+ALAN D. YOUNG APPELLEE ------------

 ------------

-This appeal stems from the trial court=s granting of Appellee Alan D. Young=s counterpetition for divorce.
-In two points, Appellant Kimberly Young contends that the trial court abused its discretion by assessing death penalty sanctions for her discovery violations and by awarding Alan a disproportionate share of the community assets.
-Because the trial court did not abuse its discretion, we affirm the trial court=s judgment.
+Young’s counterpetition for divorce.
+In two points, Appellant Kimberly Young contends that the trial court abused its discretion by assessing death penalty sanctions for her discovery violations and by awarding Alan a disproportionate

 Kimberly filed a petition for divorce on July 13, 2006, alleging no-fault grounds and requesting a temporary restraining order enjoining Alan from, among other things, excluding her from the use and enjoyment of her apartment in Corpus Christi.
 Kimberly did not request possession of the Arlington home that the couple had shared during the marriage.
 Alan filed a general denial on July 20, 2006.
-In the agreed temporary orders also signed by a visiting judge on July 20, 2006, Alan was awarded the exclusive and private use and possession of Athe residence located at 1201 Brookvalley, Arlington, Texas 76018,@ the home the couple had shared during their marriage, and each party was ordered to file with the clerk and deliver to opposing counsel by September 20, 2006 a sworn inventory and appraisement of all the separate and community property owned by the parties.
-Additionally, Alan was awarded possession of Acopies of taxes@ held by Kimberly.
+In the agreed temporary orders also signed by a visiting judge on July 20, 2006, Alan was awarded the exclusive and private use and possession of “the residence located at 1201 Brookvalley, Arlington, Texas 76018,” the home the couple had shared during their marriage, and each party was ordered to file with the clerk and deliver to opposing counsel by September 20, 2006 a sworn inventory and appraisement of all the separate and community property owned by the parties.
+Additionally, Alan was awarded possession of “copies of taxes” held by Kimberly.

-On March 9, 2007, Alan served a request for production and inspection of documents on Kimberly.
-On March 23, 2007, on Kimberly=s motion, her original attorney of record was removed and Richard Gladstone was substituted as her attorney.
-More than five months later, Alan filed an amended answer, seeking the confirmation of separate property, reimbursement to the community and to his separate estate, economic contribution to the community and to his separate estate, and attorney=s fees.
+and to his separate estate, economic contribution to the community and to his separate estate, and attorney’s fees.
 On October 31, 2007, Alan filed a counterpetition for divorce.
-Almost five months later, on March 25, 2008, Richard Gladstone filed a motion to withdraw as Kimberly=s attorney, contending that she and his office had Adeveloped [a] lack of communication resulting in failure to discuss the direction and management of the case.@ The final trial was set for April 30, 2008, at 1:30 p.m.
+Almost five months later, on March 25, 2008, Richard Gladstone filed a motion to withdraw as Kimberly’s attorney, contending that she and his office had “developed [a] lack of communication resulting in failure to discuss the direction and management of the case.”
+The final trial was set for April 30, 2008, at 1:30 p.m.

-a request for production and inspection of documents had been served on Kimberly on March 9, 2007, that she had responded on or about January 31, 2008, that her response did not raise any objections to the requests, and that her response was Awholly inadequate@ for a multitude of reasons, including her failure to answer many of the requests; her failure to produce any tax returns, a W-2 for 2007, and any check stubs for 2008; and her production of only one check stub for 2007.
-Alan also contended in the motion that A[w]ell prior to filing this [m]otion, counsel for Alan Dale Young advised counsel for Kimberly Leann Young of these deficiencies and non-responsiveness, yet no effort has been made by Kimberly Leann Young to comply with the Court=s order of July 20, 2006.@
+On March 27, 2008, while the motion to withdraw was pending, Alan filed a motion to compel and for sanctions.
+In the motion, Alan contended that a request for production and inspection of documents had been served on Kimberly on March 9, 2007, that she had responded on or about January 31, 2008, that her response did not raise any objections to the requests, and that her response was “wholly inadequate” for a multitude of reasons, including her failure to answer many of the requests; her failure to produce any tax returns, a W-2 for 2007, and any check stubs for 2008; and her production of only one check stub for 2007.
+Alan also contended in the motion that “[w]ell prior to filing this [m]otion, counsel for Alan Dale Young advised counsel for Kimberly Leann Young of these deficiencies and non-responsiveness, yet no effort has been made by Kimberly Leann Young to comply with the Court’s order of July 20, 2006.”

-In the motion, Alan also complained that Kimberly had not filed the ordered inventory and appraisement despite several requests by Alan=s counsel to her counsel.
-Alan contended that Kimberly=s failure to comply with the trial court=s orders of July 20, 2006 severely prejudiced his ability to adequately prepare for trial and sought sanctions including the striking of Kimberly=s pleadings, an award of his attorney=s fees incurred in completing the divorce, an order compelling Kimberly to respond to the requests for production and to provide her sworn inventory and appraisement by a specific date, a continuance of the trial to allow her time to complete the discovery and inventory, and attorney=s fees for bringing the motion.
+In the motion, Alan also complained that Kimberly had not filed the ordered inventory and appraisement despite several requests by Alan’s counsel to her counsel.
+Alan contended that Kimberly’s failure to comply with the trial court’s orders of July 20, 2006 severely prejudiced his ability to adequately prepare for trial and sought sanctions including the striking of Kimberly’s pleadings, an award of his attorney’s fees incurred in completing the divorce, an order compelling Kimberly to respond to the requests for production and to provide her sworn inventory and appraisement by a specific date, a continuance of the trial to allow her time to complete the discovery and inventory, and attorney’s fees for bringing the motion.
 The hearing was set for April 11, 2008.
-On April 2, the trial court signed the order allowing Kimberly=s trial counsel to withdraw.
+On April 2, the trial court signed the order allowing Kimberly’s trial counsel to withdraw.

 Free access — add to your briefcase to read the full text and ask questions with AI